dipendra-mule/conducky/website/docs/user-guide/notification-center.md

 **Missing Notifications**
 - Use the refresh button to reload notifications
 - Check if notifications were accidentally deleted
-- Verify the event/report still exists and you have access
+- Verify the event/incident still exists and you have access

 **Performance Issues**
 - Use filters to reduce the number of notifications displayed
 - Consider deleting old notifications you no longer need
 - Check your internet connection for loading issues

-## Integration with Reports
+## Integration with Incidents

-Notifications are tightly integrated with the report management system:
+Notifications are tightly integrated with the incident management system:

-- **Direct Navigation**: Click notifications to go directly to related reports
+- **Direct Navigation**: Click notifications to go directly to related incidents
 - **Context Preservation**: Maintains your current context when navigating
-- **Real-Time Updates**: Notifications update in real-time as report events occur
+- **Real-Time Updates**: Notifications update in real-time as incident events occur
 - **Role-Based Content**: Notification content adapts to your role and permissions

 The Notification Center ensures you never miss important incident-related activities and can respond quickly to critical situations across all your events.